We got some more Louis Free on the Today Show with Katie Couric challenging his objectivity.

 I've never said anything close to that.

-Democrat B says you really don't mean this.
+Democrat B says, you really don't mean this.

 We're quicker with a response or some such garbage.

-Uh and then and uh what do you say to these criticisms?
+And what do you say to these criticisms?

-And Bush said you're talking to a lot of Democrats today, Matt.
+And Bush said, you're talking to a lot of Democrats today, Matt.

 Yeah, of course.

-Why is it okay for Jimmy Carter, not okay for Bush?
+Why is it okay for Jimmy Carter not okay for Bush?

 I'm not saying that Habitat for Humanity people are behind that.

-I'm saying the media is behind it.
+The media is behind it.

-It folks, it tees me off.
+Folks, it tees me off.

 If Habitat Humanity comes up in a conversation where I am teed off, I can understand where some of you might think I'm teed off at Habitat for Humanity, but I'm not.